-Slavery in Delaware was truly a “peculiar institution”.
-The population of the state struggled, internally, between powerful slave interests and defiant and very vocal anti-slavery groups.
+In the period between 1830 and 1860, the population of the State of Delaware struggled, internally, between powerful slave interests and defiant and very vocal anti-slavery groups.
 Slavery was not abolished in Delaware until the end of the Civil War, yet Delawareans voluntarily manumitted a greater percentage of their slaves than most other northerners.
 In addition, Delaware, and specifically the Middletown/Odessa area, had a large and dedicated population of Quaker and Methodists who were calling for an end to the institution of slavery.

-Years later, his daughter, Mary Corbit Warner read a story related to her family’s participation in the underground railroad at a March, 1914 meeting of the Delaware Society of the Colonial Dames of America.
+Years later, his daughter, Mary Corbit Warner read a story related to her family’s participation in the underground railroad at a March 1914 meeting of the Delaware Society of the Colonial Dames of America.
 She related a family story that described an escaped slave named Sam who approached the Corbit home begging for refuge.
-He was taken into the house and hidden in a cubby hole in the attic by her mother, Mrs. Daniel Corbit.
-There, the runaway was given food and a warm quilt and hidden while a sherrif’s posse searched the house.
+He was taken into the house and hidden in a cubby hole in the attic by her mother, Mrs. Daniel Corbit (Mary Corbit Wilson Corbit).
+There, the runaway was given food and a warm quilt and hidden while a sheriff's posse searched the house.
 Sam was not discovered and was able to make his way, at dusk, north to Philadelphia and later to freedom.